Powder Bathroom Antique Vanity Mirror

 Now that we own an 1886 Victorian, I find myself spending waaaaay too much time scouring the internet for old antique finds.
 I really have nothing specific in mind that I am looking for…just everything and anything and then I will find a way to use it.

-On the list of current finds was this beautiful antique quarter sawn oak built-it medicine cabinet with a mirror…minus the built in part!
 The shelves and backing (that would have been recessed into the wall) had been taken off and all that was left was the front face.
 Which was totally fine with me because it was absolutely gorgeous!
 The beautiful scroll work, the glass knob, the brass key hole and the delicate trim work totally stopped me in my scroll on Craigslist and I knew I needed it, stat!

 Before I hang anything, I always take pictures of the item “pretending” to hang on the wall.
-I don’t want more holes in my wall than necessary…and even more so now that we have a lot of plaster walls in this house – I don’t want to be drilling holes in the lath (like shiplap) behind the plaster.
+I don’t want more holes in my wall than necessary…and even more so now that we have a lot of plaster walls in this house – I don’t want to be drilling holes in the lath behind the plaster.
 So once I took my photos in various bathrooms throughout my house, I sent it to my favorite friends for their opinions.
 Collectively, the 1st floor powder bathroom was chosen.

 I just absolutely love the way it adds character to my powder bathroom!
 The texture of the wood adds such a warm and inviting feel (totally what you want in a bathroom..hahaha! ?♀️?)
 As you can see in the mirror, there are small wooden plantation shutters covering the bottom half of the window in the powder bathroom.
 So the wood actually is all tied in perfectly!